myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 However, TES physics are not necessarily identical to those of our own world, and we would all do well to remember this.

 I want you to visualize a helix.
-It's a screw: as a point rotates in a circle, the center moves along an orthogonal axis, creating a twist rather than a closed loop.
+It’s a screw: as a point rotates in a circle, the center moves along an orthogonal axis, creating a twist rather than a closed loop.
 If you look at it from the side, you see a sine wave, but if you look at it head-on, it makes a circle.